timjen3/ttrpg-engine/Readme.md

 When using the AddTTRPGEngineServices ServiceCollection extension method, several custom functions will be available to equations for ease of use.
 This is a list of available custom functions:

-    random(n,minRange,maxRange) : get sum of n random numbers all having values between minRange and maxRange. toss(0) : returns 0 or 1 at random; parameter does nothing (mxParser requires >=1 param for user defined functions)
+    rnd(n,minRange,maxRange) : get sum of n random numbers all having values between minRange and maxRange. toss() : returns 0 or 1 at random

 Variables from inputs/entities can be injected into custom functions.

     random(1,minRange,maxRange)

-To add additional user defined functions simply add singletons of type org.mariuszgromada.math.mxparser.Function to the service collection.
+todo: #113

 ### Conditions